AmitTurner/RayTracing/README.md

 # RayTracing
-a Fragment Shader with lights and shadows test. after reciving a 3d scene, the shader creates the accurate picture with shadows and lights depending on the kind of light.
+a Fragment Shader with lights and shadows test. after recieving a 3d scene, the shader creates the accurate picture with shadows and lights depending on the kind of light.

 • Background: